zachlatta/school/sophomore/world-history/assignments/13-09-13_dbq_1_acheivements_of_ancient_civilizations.md

 ## Document 5

 1. How would you describe the Chinese system of writing?
+  * The Chinese system of writing is, like many early writing systems, oriented around pictographs and other symbolic entities.
 2. What impact did a written language have on China?
+  * Written language helped unify the various lands and peoples in China.

 ## Document 6

 1. What made the cities along the Indus unusual for their time?
+  * The cities had an organized plan with separate residential and business sectors, similar to our cities today.
+The cities also contained impressive engineering feats, notably the integration of plumbing and sewer systems in most houses.
 2. What impact did this urban planning have on later civilizations?
+  * It set a precedent and acted as an examples for later civilizations.